Henry Hensche: Personal life

 Hensche married fellow artist Ada Rayner, an English immigrant who had worked as a governess when she first arrived in America.
 They married in 1936 and maintained a home in Provincetown until their deaths (she in 1985, he in 1992).
 Following her death.
 Hensche relocated to Gray, Louisiana.
 He married Dorothy Billiu, a former student and art teacher.
 At this time, they both taught at "Studio One," teaching through demonstrations and studio work.
 Hensche died in 1992, Billiu-Hensche in 2002.

 The Cape School revisited

 In 2010, former students John Clayton, John Ebersberger, Cedric Egeli, Rob Longley, and Hilda Neily founded the Cape School of Art in Provincetown, in an effort to pass along Henry Hensche's teachings.
 John Ebersberger also teaches at Maryland Hall for the Creative Arts in Annapolis, Maryland, and l'Atelier aux Couleurs in California.
 Another of Hensche's students was Betty Warren, who founded her own art school at Malden Bridge, in Upstate New York.

-Camille Przewodek and her husband, Dale Axelrod, also studied with Henry Hensche for more than six years and have an Atelier in Petaluma, California where they teach studio and plein air workshops on color perception and direct painting using the techniques and exercises of Henry Hensche.
+Camille Przewodek and her husband, Dale Axelrod, also studied with Henry Hensche for more than six years and had an Atelier in Petaluma, California where they taught studio and plein air workshops on color perception and direct painting using the techniques and exercises of Henry Hensche until Przewodeck died.
+Dale Axelrod continues to teach workshops online.